General Introduction to

 保田和美

-(Yasuda Kazumi) said the decoction of this recipe
+(Yasuda Kazumi) said the decoction

-has the function to extend the mouse’s sleeping time and also reduce its
+of this recipe has the function to extend the mouse’s

-in Classical Prescriptions of TCM.
+Classical Prescriptions of TCM.

 Appendix: